So anyway, I'm Brad Newman. But it would be weird if you didn't already know that...

 Stephanie is a talented graphic designer.
 You've passed her work on the highways and, perhaps, on the water ways.
 Her graphics are on the sides of popular RVs and water crafts from the most recognizable brands.

-Together, we lead a life of intrigue.... eating Cracker Barrel, taking naps, watching Breaking Bad and being annoyed by our cats usually tops our list!
-Our big plans usually involve camping and whenever we drive out of Florida, it's usually toward mountains...
+Together, we lead a life of intrigue.... eating Cracker Barrel, taking naps, watching Game of Thrones and being pestered by our cat usually tops our list!
+Our big plans usually involve camping and finding the next great hike...

 I'm also a nerd.
 I love collecting toys (mostly GI Joe and Robocop) and I can probably name the movie you're trying to think of...